mahomedalid/raccoonbits/README.md

 ### MVP

-Because we don't like in an ideal world, I made the following design and technical decisions:
+Because we don't live in an ideal world, I made the following design and technical decisions:

 1. Do not require any cloud-based service, running locally for now with a command line interface.
 2. All information is stored in local sqlite databases.